Haya Addresses Disaster Risk Reduction Conference

 Another speak at the conference was Bahrain’s Prime Minister Shaikh Khalifa bin Salman Al Khalifa who stressed the international community to set up efficient and collective disaster-response mechanisms saying “Such an organised global effort would reduce threats to the future of mankind.”

 The event was held on May 17, 2009 in Bahrain’s capital, Manama.
-For more information, see this thread.Filed under Bahrain Royals, Jordanian Royals, UAE Royals
+For more information, see this thread.Filed under Bahrain, Jordan, United Arab Emirates

-Tagged Ban Ki-Moon, Dubai, Health, Natural Disaster, Princess Haya, Sheikh Khalifa bin Salman, United Nations.
+Tagged Ban Ki-Moon, Emirate of Dubai, Health, Natural Disaster, Princess Haya bint Hussein of Jordan, Sheikh Khalifa bin Salman Al Khalifa, United Nations.